PIGWEB-EU/FAIR-guidelines/README.md

 through an article or directly harvested through repository search engines.
 Metadata is varying informative depending on the repository.
-If datasets are not associated with an article, extra documentation must be provided to ensure easy data re-use.
+If datasets are not associated with an article, extra documentation must be provided to ensure easy data reuse.
 Repositories dedicated to specific communities should be the first choice when they exist, because dissemination towards the specific community is more efficient.